 (b) Additional Representations.
 Section 3 of the Agreement is hereby amended by adding at the end thereof the following subsections (g) through (k):

-(g) Eligible Swap Participant.
-It is an "eligible swap participant" within the meaning of 17 C.F.R.
-Section 35.1(b)(2) [(1993)].
+(g) Eligible Contract Participant.
+It constitutes an “eligible contract participant” as such term is defined in 7 U.S.C.§ 1a(12) of the Commodity Exchange Act, as amended by Section 101 of the Commodity Futures Modernization Act of 2000.

 (h) Transaction Formation.
 It has not executed, entered into, or traded, and will not execute, enter into, or trade, the Transaction on a “trading facility,” as such term is defined in Section 1a(33) of the CEA.